ecmwf/ecflow/docs/client_api/command_internals.rst

             Locates the task in the servers list of zombies, and sets flags to block it.
             This is default behaviour of the child commands(init,abort,complete,wait,queue) when the server cannot match the passwords.
-Each child commands will continue attempting to connect to the server for 24 hours, and will then return an error.
+Each child commands will continue attempting to connect to the server for up to ECF_TIMEOUT, and will then return an error.
             The connection timeout can be configured with environment ECF_TIMEOUT args = list of task paths, at least one expected